erdos/awesome-books/README.md

 Describes methods of problem solving.

+- **Algorithms and Automatic Computing Machines** by B. A. Trakhtenbrot

+Describes concepts in theory of computation.

 ### Martin Gardner

 - **The SCIENTIFIC AMERICAN book of Mathematical Puzzles & Diversions** by Martin Gardner